-State Street Bank International GMBH, Luxembourg Branch, serves as depositary, administration agent, registrar and transfer agent and paying agent of the Company.
+State Street Bank International GMBH, Luxembourg Branch, serves as depositary, administration agent, registrar and transfer agent and paying agent of the Company and provides services related to investor communication.
 All references to "Administration Agent" in this Prospectus should be understood as referring to State Street Bank International GMBH, Luxembourg Branch.